Free ATS Resume Checker — Check Parseability + Keyword Fit

 What ATS Systems Actually Check

-Applicant Tracking Systems (ATS) like Workday, Greenhouse, Lever, and Taleo scan your resume before any human sees it.
-They parse your document into structured data and rank candidates by relevance.
+Applicant Tracking Systems (ATS) like Workday, Greenhouse, Lever, and Taleo often process resumes early in the workflow.
+They parse documents into structured fields and rank candidates by relevance.

 ✓ ATS-Friendly Elements